ssilverman/TeensyDMX/README.md

 ## The TODO list

-These are in the works for subsequent versions:
+These are either in the works or ideas for subsequent versions:

 1. Code instead of `#define`s for all the specialized UART access.
+A branch with a working version exists.
 2. Asynchronous responder data.
 Currently, the data is sent synchronously inside the UART ISR where responders process the packet.
+This will be easier to add once all the `#define` code is replaced.
+3. Better MAB timing, perhaps by somehow synchronizing with the baud rate clock.

 ## How to use